kriszyp/nodules/README.md

 to be downloaded once.
 Nodules supports standard CommonJS modules, CommonJS module transport format via require and require.ensure.

+To see Nodules in action right away, go into the "example" directory, and you can start the example "package" with:

+    node ../lib/nodules.js

+The first time you run this, Nodules should automatically download the dependency, and then start the application.
+You can test the module hot-reloading by making a change to sibling.js while it is running.

-The easiest way to load a module with nodules is simply to load the module from the command prompt:
+The most direct way to load a module with nodules is simply to load the module from the command prompt:

-    node /path/to/nodules http://somesite.com/my-module.js
+    node /path/to/nodules.js http://somesite.com/my-module.js

 The require provided by nodules is transitive, so all dependencies of my-module will also be able to utilize full URLs.
 Nodules asynchronously downloads all the deep